 “I would say it pertains to both.
 The best advice I've been given is that I'm a creative person and therefore I'm good at telling and painting stories, but I have to be careful as any creative should be cautious that they don't tell stories to themselves.
 Advice that I got from a good friend years ago, I am constantly reminding myself whatever you think people are thinking, they're probably not.
 If you're putting your energy into actual stories, outside of creating beautiful stories for your clients, then you're in a good place.”

 That is really good.
 I think many of us can relate to telling stories to ourselves, and let's be honest; they're not always positive messages.
-We tell ourselves we aren't good enough, that no one will like our ideas.
+We tell ourselves we aren't good enough, and that no one will like our ideas.
 We also sabotage ourselves by assuming people are thinking about us in a negative light.
 Your job is to put all your energy into creating something that you can be proud of, don’t focus on the negative stories you tell yourself.
 Rewrite new stories.

 What's the most recent lesson your business has taught you?